 “Our Design Controls unit leads our design and risk management processes and keeps our engineering team up-to-date with changes in rules, regulations and standards in the field.
 It’s also supporting our customers and projects in terms of quality and regulatory and will participate in the official design reviews as QA&RA representative as well”, tells Jenni Tuulos, Head of Design Studio at Innokas Medical.

-In future, Innokas’ Design Controls unit will offer external guidance and counseling more broadly, as Innokas has recently launched Design Controls as part of its Design Studio service offering.
+In future, Innokas’ Design Controls unit will offer external guidance and counseling more broadly, as Innokas has launched Design Controls as part of its Design Studio service offering.
 The demand of this kind of services is growing all the time, and customers have been very satisfied with Innokas’ Design Controls and other QA&RA related services.

 Quality and regulatory expertise as a competitive edge